 Having been to a number of these volcanoes while serving in the Peace Corps in El Salvador, I thought it appropriate to gather them together in one place for a one-stop-shop list of the major volcanic peaks in El Salvador.
 This country has an incredibly active volcanic system, with numerous large peaks, a very active tectonic setting, and a large amount of natural beauty to go along with it all.

 This area has been volcanically active for a long time, between the Caribbean and Cocos Plates, and there are many old craters that blew their tops thousands of years ago (Lago Ilopango, for example).
-This fascinating area is surely due the respect of a page grouping the major peaks to make for easier browsing!
+This fascinating area is surely due to the respect of a page grouping the major peaks to make for easier browsing!
 This list goes from west to east, hitting the major ones, even those without Summitpost pages.
-There were a few peaks already on SP, and I made a couple pages for volcanoes I climbed and was familiar enough with to do so, but there are others that I do not know enough to complete a page on.
+There were a few peaks already on SP, and I made a couple of pages for volcanoes I climbed and was familiar enough with to do so, but there are others that I do not know enough to complete a page on.